stagetwo/tridion-core-service-end-points/lib/README.md

-tridion-core-service-end-points
+Core Service End Point Switching
 ===============================

-Coding structure to allow switching between Tridion Core Service End Points
+Copy your ‘Tridion.ContentManager.CoreService.Client.dll’ into the this folder